 Typically, the handle and the blade of this spatula are in the same line.
 Some might have a minor curve or dent near the handle.

-You can use the flat spatulas for stirring your food, mixing dry ingredients, and removing scrambled eggs from a pan.
+You can use the flat spatulas for stirring your food, mixing dry ingredients, and removing food from a pan.
+You can scoop up scrambled, fried, or any other types of eggs easily with this much surface area.
 Also, the smaller ones are useful for scraping sticky liquid from measuring cups, stirring ingredients inside a grinder, and for spreading cream on a cake.

 As the name suggests, this type of spatula is the largest and is used mostly by professional chefs.
 The spatula has a large handle that helps you bring out a dish from larger ovens and stoves.

 As for the head of these types of spatulas, it can be rectangular and flat with sharp angles, or it can be completely circular.
 Both the handle and the blade are made thick to carry bigger pans and pots without touching.

 Generally, giant spatulas are made from steel or other metal for strength, longevity, and better grip.
 You might spot these spatulas in bakeries and restaurants where they are used to transfer large pizzas and cakes.